New Forensic Hospital on Western State Hospital Campus

 Our patients

-The 350-bed facility will only serve patients who enter care through the criminal court system.
-Our state government is required to care for forensic patients, and as a part of the behavioral health transformation, we will continue to care for forensic patients at our state psychiatric hospitals while the majority of our civil patients will transfer to community-based facilities with oversight by the Washington Health Care Authority.
-Outside of the new hospital, the Western State Hospital campus will continue to care for both civil and forensic inpatients.
+The 350-bed facility is intended to serve patients who enter care through the criminal court system.
+Outside of the new hospital, the Western State Hospital campus will continue to care for both civil and forensic patients.
 When the new hospital is complete, WSH expects to serve primarily forensic patients and continue to serve a small population of civil patients whose needs are difficult to meet in the community.
-This expected total patient population is less than the current number of patients served at WSH.

 Our program